-Porter Keadle Moore, LLC, ("PKM") of Atlanta, Georgia, served as the independent registered public accounting firm for the Company from 2006 until October 1, 2019, at which time the firm combined its practice ("the Practice Combination") with Wipfli LLP ("Wipfli").
+Porter Keadle Moore, LLC, ("PKM") of Atlanta, Georgia, served as the independent registered public accounting firm for the Company from 2006 until October 1, 2019, at which time the firm combined its practice (the "Practice Combination") with Wipfli LLP ("Wipfli").
 As a result of the Practice Combination, PKM effectively resigned as the Company's independent registered public accounting firm and Wipfli, as the successor to PKM following the Practice Combination, was engaged as the Company's independent registered public accounting firm.
-The Company's Board of Directors was notified of the Practice Combination of PKM and approved the retention of Wipfli.
+The Company's Board of Directors was notified of the Practice Combination and the effective resignation of PKM and approved the retention of Wipfli.
 The effective resignation of PKM was the result of the Practice Combination and not the result of any disagreements with PKM.
-The Board of Directors has appointed Wipfli LLP as auditors for the fiscal year ending December 31, 2020.
+The audit report of PKM regarding the Company's financial statements for the fiscal year ended December 31, 2018 did not contain an adverse opinion or disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope, or accounting principles.
+Upon recommendation of the Audit Committee, the Board of Directors has appointed Wipfli LLP as auditors for the fiscal year ending December 31, 2021, subject to shareholders ratification at the Annual Meeting.

-The Company has been advised that neither the firm nor any of its partners has any direct or any material indirect financial interest in the securities of the Company or any of its subsidiaries, except as auditors and consultants on accounting procedures.
+The Company has been advised that neither Wipfli nor any of its partners has any direct or any material indirect financial interest in the securities of the Company or any of its subsidiaries, except as auditors and consultants on accounting procedures.
 The Board does not anticipate that representatives of Wipfli LLP will attend the Annual Meeting.